H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 | 2 | 41 | ~0.00% | Two independent methods confirmed |
 | 1 | 2,120,935 | ~100.00% | Single source — domain-specific authority |

 Of 2,120,976 canonical structures, 99.998% are known to exactly one independent source — confirming that SAMB, WV GIS Technical Center, and Microsoft's ML detection are three complementary surveys of three different West Virginias, assembled here for the first time into a single queryable mesh.
 There are no triple-confirmed structures.
-The three sources were each doing entirely different jobs, with almost no geographic or methodological overlap.
+The three sources were each doing entirely different jobs with almost no geographic or methodological overlap.

 **What This Means for Program Routing**